 Redox potential values (under certain standard conditions) are fixed and can be found in tables like this one.
-For example, the redox potential of silver (Ag) is +0.7994 and the redox potential of zinc (Zn) is ‑0.763.
+For example, the redox potential of silver (Ag) is +0.7994 V and the redox potential of zinc (Zn) is ‑0.763 V.

 Redox potential values

-The positive and negative value of a redox potential are set off against the redox potential of Hydrogen (H2), which is set at 0 under standard conditions by definition.
+The positive and negative value of a redox potential are set off against the redox potential of Hydrogen (H2), which is set by definition at 0 V under standard conditions.
 Metals with a positive redox potential are called noble metals.
 Metals with a negative redox potential are called base metals.

 What causes a redox potential reached?

 If a metal is immersed into a liquid, the metal atoms will oxidize (loose an electron) and the positive metal particles (ions) dissolve into the liquid.
 The electrons stay in the metal, while the positive metal ions dissolve.
-The metal is negatively charged.
-The charge pulls the positive ions back to the metal surface.
+The metal is negatively charged, this charge pulls the positive ions back to the metal surface.

-The leaving and returning of metal ions form an equilibrium that is specific for the metal.
-This process defines the redox potential.
+The dissolving and returning of metal ions form an equilibrium that is specific for the metal.
+This process actually defines the redox potential.
 From the outside it looks like nothing is happening anymore.
 A steady state has formed and a constant potential can be measured.